 Those curious can learn about the preoccupations of Hardy and his contemporaries through correspondence between Hardy and writers such as Siegfrid Sassoon or Arthur Symons.

 There are also plenty of first editions of iconic novels like Far from the Madding Crowd and Tess of the d'Urbervilles, as well as not so well-known pieces like Desperate Remedies.

 A first edition of Hardy's How I Built Myself a House and other materials.

-“This collection could only be put together by someone who is not just a serious book scholar but also a serious Hardy scholar,” says Dearlove.
+“This collection could only be put together by someone who is not just a serious book collector but also a serious Hardy scholar,” says Dearlove.

 All of Millgate’s working papers are stored in the Fisher Library, says Dearlove, making this collection of Hardy materials the largest one yet.